gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 | :-------- | :-------: | :--------------------------------------- |
 | valueFill |  uint256  | Total units of token or fiat to be filled (valueFill ≤ valueA or valueB). |

-<p>While filling in the mortgage loan order, Taker should designate the fiat currency repayment method by designating the additional parameters such as takerrealname, paybackchannel, and paybackdetail.</p>
+<p>While filling in the mortgage loan order, Taker should designate the fiat currency repayment method by designating the additional parameters such as takerRealName, paybackChannel, and paybackDetail.</p>

 | Name           | Data Type | Description                              |
 | :------------- | :-------: | :--------------------------------------- |